YunluZhu/SAMPL-Zhu-et-al-2023/README.md

 Code related to Zhu Y, Auer F, Ehrlich DE, Schoppik D., 2022.

-This code is for analysis and visualization of data generated using free-swimming apparatus.
+This code is for analysis and visualization of data generated using free-swimming vertical fish apparatus.

 ## Requirements